-This program provides students with the opportunity to explore the unique flora and fauna of Australia and the country's past and ongoing struggle with invasive species.
-This program is suggested for Biology majors.
-Field experience enhances classroom instruction at James Cook University in Townsville, Queensland.
+This program provides students with the opportunity to explore the unique flora and fauna of Australia, study marine ecology on and near the Great Barrier Reef, and consider the country's past and ongoing struggle with invasive species.
+This program is suggested for Biology and ENVS majors.
+Field experience enhances classroom instruction at James Cook University in Cairns, Queensland.
 During the third week of the course, students take a week-long field excursion to sites near Cairns.
-Field sites include the Great Barrier Reef, Magnetic Island, Orpheus Island, and the Daintree National Forest.
+Field sites include the Daintree Research Observatory, Great Barrier Reef, Fitzroy Island, and Cape Tribulation.

-Spend a week in Cairns, a culturally diverse city that caters to students, travelers, and locals alike with a laid-back feel and vibrant nightlife.
+- Cairns is a a culturally diverse city that caters to students, travelers, and locals alike with a laid-back feel and vibrant nightlife.

 Acceptance Process: This program accepts applications on a rolling basis.